 It can be a wonderful comfort to wear a tribute to your special one.
 And while much of what is out there in the memorial jewelry space can seem cheaply made and out of date, one company has found a way to create real lasting heirlooms of remembrance.
 Using laboratory technology, the folks at Eterneva have mastered the art of growing a diamond from ashes and even hair.
 The process is beautiful too, as the team seeks to learn about and celebrate the individual they are honoring all along the way, until the sparkling diamond finally has its “homecoming” with the family.

-And if you find you'd like some help putting together a truly personal farewelling, just give us a holler at info@myfarewelling and we'll be in touch!
+And if you find you'd like some help putting together a truly personal farewelling, just give us a holler at bespoke@myfarewelling and we'll be in touch!